PranavMasekar/HashNode-Blogs/clkevsf5f000109l7drnugch7.md

 So in summary:

-@Default - Provides default value if the property is missing from JSON
+`@Default` - Provides default value if the property is missing from JSON

-@JsonKey - Customizes JSON key naming for the property
+@`JsonKey` - Customizes JSON key naming for the property

 # **Leveraging Freezed Copy Logic in Nested Classes :**